Death and the Atom Bomb

-And sure enough, after only a few minutes in the still of the wooded glade, a family of rabbits turned up (not the same ones that Trudy had previously scared you’ll be pleased to know) quickly followed by a badger and a fox.
+And sure enough, after only a few minutes in the still of the wooded glade, a family of rabbits turned up (not the same ones that Trudy had previously scared, you’ll be pleased to know), quickly followed by a badger and a fox.
 Even a young deer appeared and began grazing on the grass not two feet away from Simon, who had to use all of his self-control not to jump up and down in excitement.
-Overhead, the initially silent glade began to fill up with the sound of birdsong, as first one then another and another woodland bird began to sing.
-Finally, Simon couldn’t stay quiet anymore and whispered: “Trudy, it’s amazing,” at which sound, all of the animals and birds scurried and flew away back into the safety of the surrounding trees.
+Overhead, the initially silent glade began to fill up with the sound of birdsong, as first one, then another and another woodland bird began to sing.
+Finally, Simon couldn’t stay quiet anymore and whispered: “Trudy, it’s amazing,” at which point, all of the animals and birds scurried and flew away back into the safety of the surrounding trees.

 “Well, it is if you stay quiet,” said Trudy somewhat sourly, shooting a fierce glare towards Simon, who looked down at his feet in embarrassment at breaking the spell of the magical place.

 “Why haven’t you ever taken us here before, Trudy?” asked Johnny.
 “I mean, Simon is right.
 This place is amazing.”

 “Well, as I said, this was my parents’ special place and I don’t really like to share it with other people.
 I often come here when I’m sad and it cheers me up.
 I guess with the news about Simon’s dad earlier today, I thought it might cheer him up too,” she replied.

 “It’s certainly done that!” said Simon, with a smile.

 “And this isn’t even the best part,” said Trudy mysteriously.
 “Follow me.”
 And with that, she led them down a tiny, animal track that neither of the boys had even noticed, so well was it concealed.